 Older guys tend to prefer this club which also attracts women and straight couples.
 The resident DJs mix Brazilian and international dance hits.

 Now in its third decade, this is the oldest LGBT club in the city.
 Located close to Avenida Paulista, it opens from Friday to Sunday, and has three dance floors, each with its own rhythm, often provided by major international DJs.

 You'll find a significant number of gay guys on Saturdays at this restaurant in Praça Benedito Calixto.
 Its menu lists traditional Brazilian dishes, especially from Minas Gerais, a northern region of the country that's also reflected in the décor.

 As one of the most fashionable restaurants in the city, it's only natural that it gets a sizable gay clientele.
-It's the see-and-be-seen spot (the name is quite appropriate), serving dishes that combine European and Asian flavors.
+It's a see-and-be-seen spot, serving dishes that combine European and Asian flavors.

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email:

 Search for São Paulo hotels or São Paulo apartments